art-from-the-machine/Mantella/README.md

 ## Setup & Configuration
 1. Set up the MantellaSoftware/config.ini file with your paths to Skyrim (`skyrim_folder`), xVASynth (`xvasynth_folder`), and the Mantella Skyrim mod (`mod_folder`).
 If you are using a Wabbajack modlist, you may need to try searching for a folder called overwrite/root or "Stock Game" in your Mod Organizer 2 / Wabbajack installation path and set this as your `skyrim_folder` path.
 For FUS users, once you set this path and cast the spell once, you then need to set your `skyrim_folder` path back to your actual Skyrim folder.
 If you are using Mod Organizer 2, you can find the mod folder by right clicking the mod in the Mod Organizer 2 UI and selecting "Open in Explorer".
 If you are instead using Vortex, you need to point mod_folder to your Skyrim/Data folder.
 So Vortex users essentially need to take the Skyrim folder path they have set in `skyrim_folder` and add "\Data" to the end of it.

-2. The applications should be started in this order: 1.
-Run your xVASynth.exe.
-2. Run Mantella.exe (found in the MantellaSoftware folder).
-It will say "Waiting for player to select an NPC..." when it is ready.
-3. Run Skyrim
+2. When you run Mantella.exe, wait for the message "Waiting for player to select an NPC..." to display.
+Once it does, it is ready for you to select an NPC in-game via the Mantella spell.

 3. When you first load the mod, MAKE SURE TO CREATE A SAVE AND RELOAD THAT SAVE.
 The voicelines will not play otherwise!
 I learned this the hard way.
 You do not have to create a new game to do this, you can also create a new save in an existing game.
 While there have not been issues reported with using Mantella in an existing save so far, please be aware that adding mods mid-game can cause problems.